bobclarke/bobclarke.github.io/_posts/2022-01-22-terraform for loops.md

 - Create the PrivateLink service and associate it with front end ip config (and it's subnet) with the matching IP address

-The trick here was get the load balancer config using a datasource, build a map from it using the FE config IP's as key's, and then use that key to match the IP address on my ingress controller.
+The trick here was get the load balancer config using a datasource, build a map from it using the FE config IP's as key's, and then use that key to match the IP address of my ingress controller.

 Here's the code ...